MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/production-support-monitoring.md

 - Performance actions

 ### Service Request
-Usually triggered by a ticked involve the cooperation of the Dynamics Service Engineering team (DSE) and have a lead time, some of these actions include:
+Usually triggered by a ticket, involve the cooperation of the Dynamics Service Engineering team (DSE) and lead time is required.
+Some of these actions include:

 - FastTrack assessment process for the PRODUCTION environment
 - Code promotion to production